 Leatherman makes a vast array of EDC tools.
-The Style PS makes the list because it is so easy to carry.
-It weighs just 1.58 ounces and measures under 3 inches.
+The Micra makes the list because it is so easy to carry.
+It weighs just 1.76 ounces and measures under 10 inches.

-The Style PS multi-tool has 8 tools, including pliers, scissors, and tweezers.
+The Micra multi-tool has 10 tools, including pliers, scissors, and tweezers.

 2. Swiss+Tech Micro-Max

-If you need more tools on your EDC keychain multi-tool, then this is the option for you.
-It has 19 different tools, including 2 hex wrenches, 6 screwdrivers, pliers, bottle opener, wire cutter and stripper, and hand drill.
+This is the option if you need more tools on your EDC keychain multi-tool.
+It has 19 tools, including 2 hex wrenches, 6 screwdrivers, pliers, a bottle opener, wire cutter and stripper, and a hand drill.

 The EDC tool is cheap and has a lifetime warranty.
-It folds down to be compact so that it can fit into your pocket.
+It folds down to be compact to fit into your pocket.